Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Peaceful

 The bloodfin is a silvery-blue fish with bright red fins that is hardy, easy to keep, and peaceful.
 They tend to prefer swimming in the middle and upper levels of the tank, and you’ll need a lid to prevent them from jumping out.
-They should be in a school of at least six fish, and they are constantly moving and fast swimmers.
+They should be in a school of at least six fish and are constantly moving and fast swimmers.

 7. Peppered Cory Catfish (Corydoras paleatus)